sarkug/alx-system_engineering-devops/0x00-shell_basics/README.md

 A script that creates a directory

-A script to move files
+A script to move file betty